 Organizing functions, constants, type definitions, and other values in Elm is relatively easy through the use of modules.
 Once created, modules can be shared with other programmers first by including them in a package and then publishing the package on the online catalog.

-Elm encourages us to identify important properties of our programs and then use fuzz testing to makes sure that those properties do hold true for a wide variety of inputs.
+Elm encourages us to identify important properties of our programs and then use fuzz testing to make sure those properties do hold true for a wide variety of inputs.
 It also offers traditional unit tests if we feel the need to supplement our test suite with tests that provide better documentation and cover tricky edge cases.

 Finally, Elm lets us reach deep into our data structures and match complex patterns, enabling us to write compact yet readable code.
 In the next chapter, we’ll learn the Elm Architecture in detail and find out how it helps us build robust front-end web applications.